Chart Color Schemes

 Paddington - Milton's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Paddington - Milton demonstrates excellent health outcomes with a low prevalence of common conditions across all ages.
-Approximately 76% of its total population (10,128 people) has private health cover, compared to 72.2% in Greater Brisbane and a national average of 55.3%.
-Mental health issues and asthma are the most prevalent conditions, affecting 9.8% and 7.9% of residents respectively.
+Paddington - Milton shows excellent health outcomes, with low prevalence of common conditions across all ages.
+Private health cover is high at around 76% (10,128 people), compared to 72.2% in Greater Brisbane and a national average of 55.3%.
+Mental health issues and asthma are the most prevalent conditions, affecting 9.8% and 7.9% respectively.

 Frequently Asked Questions - Health